Moisés Andriassi: Professional career

 Andriassi turned pro in 2019, at the age of 19.
-In July, he signed a deal with Capitanes de Ciudad de México which at the time was a member of the Liga Nacional de Baloncesto Profesional (LNBP), the top professional league in Mexico.
+In July, he signed a deal with the Capitanes de Ciudad de México which at the time was a member of the Liga Nacional de Baloncesto Profesional (LNBP), the top professional league in Mexico.
 He made his debut with the team on September 19, during their loss to Uruguay Elite Team at the 2019 NBA G League International Challenge.
 A week later, he made his league debut during the first game of the 2019–20 season: a 96–80 home victory over Astros de Jalisco.
 He made his first career start on November 2 versus Libertadores de Querétaro.
 The next night, also against Querétaro, he scored 14 points and hit four three-pointers.
 In November, he won the LNBP Three-Point Contest during the league's All-Star Weekend, defeating veterans like Ángel Daniel Vassallo, Aaron Harper and that season's MVP Luke Martínez for the title.
 This cemented him as one of the best young players in Mexican basketball, despite playing limited minutes for his club.
 In about 14 minutes a game, he was averaging 6.4 points, 1.3 rebounds and 1.2 assists.
 On December 7, Andriassi set a new season-high for both points and made three-pointers by going 6-for-7 from behind the arc for 18 points against Aguacateros de Michoacán at home.
 Two weeks later, he recorded 26 points, eight assists, four rebounds, and again sank six three-pointers to beat Abejas de León by a score of 106–63, and he was named the player of the game.

 In the postseason, Capitanes were eliminated in the first round of the playoffs by Aguacateros de Michoacán.
 Andriassi was honored with the Rookie of the Year award.
 Although his scoring output had increased only moderately to 7.9 points per game since the All-Star break, he had become one of the deadliest deep-ball shooters in the league with a 40% average behind the arc.

 On November 11, 2021, Andriassi returned to the Capitanes, now a member of the NBA G League.

 On March 22, 2022, Andriassi signed with expansion team Astros de Jalisco of the CIBACOPA.
 He helped the team win its first league title.

 In July 2022, Andriassi joined the Soles de Mexicali of the LNBP.
 He was named the LNBP Revelation of the Year and earned his first career All-Star honors that season.